kecoma1/move-files-firebase-storage/README.md

 };
 ```

-5. Paste them like this in the .env:
+5. Paste them like this in the .env (create a file called .env):

 ```env
 FIREBASE_API_KEY="*******************"